wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-conversation-bots/includes/6-proactive-messages.md

 It is important to use this functionality sparingly.
 Provide them with enough information to let them understand why they're being messaged.

-Proactive messages generally fall into one of two categories, welcome messages or notifications.
+Proactive messages generally fall into one of two categories: welcome messages or notifications.

 ### Welcome messages